analytics

 What Is Cohort Analysis?

-Cohort analysis is an analytical method that groups users into segments (cohorts) based on a shared characteristic, most commonly their acquisition date.
+Cohort analysis groups users into segments (cohorts) based on a shared trait, most often their acquisition date.
 By tracking how each cohort behaves over time, teams can compare retention, engagement, and monetization patterns across different groups.
-For example, users acquired in January can be compared against users acquired in February to see which group retained better after 30 days.
+For example, users acquired in January can be measured against those acquired in February to see which group retained better after 30 days.

 Applications in ASO and App Analytics

-Cohort analysis is invaluable for isolating the impact of changes to an app or its marketing strategy.
-When a new onboarding flow is launched, comparing the retention curves of pre-change and post-change cohorts reveals whether the update improved user retention.
-Similarly, cohorts can be segmented by acquisition channel to determine which sources deliver the highest-quality users.
-This insight helps ASO and marketing teams allocate budgets more effectively and focus on channels that drive sustainable growth.
+Cohort analysis isolates the impact of changes to an app or its marketing strategy.
+When a new onboarding flow launches, comparing retention curves of pre-change and post-change groups reveals whether the update kept more users.
+Segments can also be split by acquisition channel to determine which sources deliver the highest-quality audience.
+This insight helps ASO and marketing teams allocate budgets and focus on channels that drive sustainable growth.

 Building Effective Cohorts

-Beyond time-based cohorts, teams can group users by behavior (first action taken), geography, device type, or subscription status.
-Behavioral cohorts are particularly useful for understanding which early actions correlate with long-term retention.
-Most analytics platforms support cohort analysis natively, making it accessible for teams of all sizes to implement and act on the findings.
+Beyond time-based groups, teams can segment users by behavior (first action taken), geography, device type, or subscription status.
+Behavioral segments prove useful for understanding which early actions correlate with long-term retention.
+Most analytics platforms support this analysis natively, making it accessible for teams of all sizes.